cs230-stanford/website-2019-spring/index.md

 ---

-# Contact Information
+# Course Information

-If you have a question, to get a response from the teaching staff quickly we strongly encourage you to post it to the class Piazza forum.
+- All class communication happens on the [CS230 Piazza forum](https://piazza.com/class/jqlmsmrpyak1oz).
 For private matters, please make a private note visible only to the course instructors.
 For longer discussions with TAs and to get help in person, we strongly encourage you to come to office hours.
 If you need to contact us via email, please email individual TAs.

-## Announcements

-Please make sure you join the [Piazza forum](https://piazza.com/class/jlokf3yiw4a86) for the class to receive all course related announcements!
+- The course content and deadlines for all assignments are listed in our [Syllabus](/syllabus)

 ## Course Assitants
 {% include instructor.html name="Swati Dube<br>(Coordinator)" link="http://www.linkedin.com/in/swatidube/" image="swati.jpg"%}